How often do you find yourself in the dreaded situation where your chainsaw won’t cut? It’s a pretty annoying situation, right?

 Simply disengage the emergency stop lever.
 You will find it near the clutch kit.
 Once you have successfully disengaged it, your chainsaw should begin to cut correctly.
 If the rate it kicks in is becoming too much, you can buy a new level to change the bad one.

 Why Does My Chainsaw Chain Dull So Quickly?

 There are different reasons why the chain in your chainsaw gets dull so quickly.
 Below are the likeliest reasons.

 1. The Type of Tree You Cut

-Many people often use their chainsaws to cut any type of tree without considering the effect it has on their chains.
+Many people often use their chainsaws to cut any tree without considering its effect on their chains.
 This usually leads to their chain being dull after a while.

 2. Your cutting technique